UfoPilotTools/UPSyskey/README.md

-# UPSyskey | a fake Syskey for Windows XP, Vista and 7
+# UPSyskey | a fake Syskey for Windows XP, Vista.
+WIN 8, WIN 10

 This fake syskey can drive scammers mad.